-I know, Linus knows, Nvidia is the worst company Linux has ever dealt with, and I am no exception.
-I have searched many tutorials online on how to get the drivers for my Nvidia Quadro K2000 driver installed on my "workstation" class computer (cough i7-4770 cough), up to no avail.
+I know, Linus knows, Nvidia is the worst company Linux has ever dealt with, and my experience was no exception.
+I searched many tutorials online on how to get the drivers for my Nvidia Quadro K2000 driver installed on my "workstation"-class computer (cough i7-4770 cough) to no avail.

-Yesterday, I got help from a friend online, who is into Linux and computers in general like me, and helped me with his tips & tricks to get through this.
-He had given a step-by-step procedure on how to properly manage my system after trying and failing miserably.
+Yesterday, I got help from a friend online, who, like me, is into Linux and computers, and helped me with his tips and tricks to get through this.
+He had given me a step-by-step procedure on how to properly manage my system after trying and failing miserably.

 linux-headers

-Before you start installing these drivers, you need to update your system, along with installing DKMS and the Linux headers.
+Before you start installing the drivers, you need to update your system, along with installing DKMS and the Linux headers.
 You can install them with just one simple command:

 sudo pacman -Syu dkms linux-headers